Greening Military? On the Transformation of the Military Metabolism in Context of Climate Change and Increasing Geopolitical Tensions

 Until now, there have been scarcely any links between military studies and socio-ecological (transformation) research.
 In the project, representatives from the fields of environmental sociology, historical research, theology & ethics, life cycle assessment and museum studies are working together in an inter- and transdisciplinary research network.
 The relationship between the modern military and its natural environment will be examined from various perspectives and analyzed in terms of its transformation in the light of "Zeitenwende" (Olaf Scholz) and the climate crisis.

-The first phase of the project involves systematizing and surveying the military metabolism to date.
-Based on these results, the second phase of the project will identify and critically discuss socially negotiated greening strategies.
+The first phase of the project involves systematizing and studying empirically the military metabolism to date.
+Based on these results, the second phase of the project will identify and analyze greening strategies of the military.
 Finally, in the third part of the project, a traveling exhibition on the military-nature nexus will be designed.
 Methodologically, the project uses expert interviews, instruments from the field of eco-balancing and transdisciplinary scenario techniques.

 Project funding by the Volkswagen Foundation.